mli/new-docs/python/guide/module/gluon/parameters.md

 ### Custom Initialization

 Sometimes, the initialization methods we need are not provided in the `init` module.
 If this is the case, we can implement a subclass of the `Initializer` class so that we can use it like any other initialization method.
-Usually, we only need to implement the `_init_weight` function and modify the incoming NDArray according to the initial result.
+Usually, we only need to implement the `_init_weight` method and modify the incoming NDArray according to the initial result.
 In the example below, we pick a nontrivial distribution, just to prove the point.
 We draw the coefficients from the following distribution:

 $$
 \begin{aligned}